maratib/graphql-apollo-server-sequelize-mysql/README.md

-# GraphQL, Apollo-Server, Sequelize and MySQL CRUD Starter
+# GraphQL, Apollo-Server, Sequelize and MySQL CRUD

 This is Apollo Server Sequelize and MySQL starter project
 ### Installation